sashang/titan/Readme.md

 The SAFE stack for F# web development. https://safe-stack.github.io/

-Install that using the link above then you can run build and run this.
+Install that using the link above.
+Then see the next section to build and run.

 ## Build
 ```